HironeIshida/HironeIshida/README.md

 # Hirone Ishida

-PhD student at Saitama University.
+PhD student (D2) at Saitama University, working in computational condensed matter physics.

-Working on tensor network methods and variable transformations for efficient representations of high-dimensional functions.
+I develop and implement tensor network–based methods for compression, computation, and optimization of high-dimensional functions.
+These methods are applied to problems such as multi-orbital electron-lattice systems and spintronics.
+My current interest is structure optimization of multi-atomic systems.

 ---

-## Research Interests
+## Research

-- Tensor Networks (TT, QTT)
+- Tensor network methods (TT, QTT)
+- High-dimensional function compression and computation
-- Variable Transformation / Discrete Flow
+- Variable transformation / Discrete Flow
-- Generative Models
-- Many-body physics / Electron-phonon systems
+- Applications to many-body systems and materials physics

 ---